PaulDance/cargo-liner/README.md

   -f, --force
           Force overwriting existing crates or binaries.

-          Passes the option flag onto each call of `cargo install`.
+          Passes the option flag onto each call of `cargo install` or `cargo binstall`.
 It will, for example, redownload, recompile and reinstall every configured package when used in conjunction with `--skip-check`.

           [default: false]